anotherjulien/MyHOME/README.md

 Some common gateways should be auto-discovered, but it is still possible to force the inclusion of a gateway not discovered.
 One limitation however is that the gateway needs to be in the same network as your Home-Assistant instance.

-Please be aware that your Home Assistant instance will need to be in the same network as your MyHome Gateway in order to be discovered and to work.

 ## Configuration

 Once your gateway is integrated in Home-Assistant, you can start adding your different devices.